 (D) Examinations.
 The provider may allocate up to 90

 seconds for questions presented over the Internet and 90 seconds for

 questions presented by telephone.

 (E) Total time calculation.
 If the sum of the time

 associated with the written course material, the total amount of time

 for all multimedia presentations, and the time associated with all

 charts and graphs equals or exceeds 300 minutes, the ADM has demonstrated

 (F) Alternate time calculation method.
 In lieu of the

-to demonstrate that the ADM meets the 300-minute requirement.
+methodology to demonstrate that the ADM meets the 300-minute requirement.

 students take 60 minutes of break time or provide additional educational